KamilaDyn/Travel-Notes/README.md

 Kamila Dynysiuk

 If you want to share with your thoughts about this project please write me priv message or email kamila0990@gmail.com

-## Comments

-to fix:
-external link a href="", if I write a link without https:// for example, write just google.pl insted https://google.pl , doesn't go to page.